robinjonker/TriviaGame-JavaSpringBootReactMySql/README.md

 ## **Trivia Game**

 A basic REST API that serves up a random unique trivia question to users.
 Users will always see unique questions that they have not answered yet unless they have attempted each question.
 Their answers are stored in a log.
-The programs deliverables, technical requirements, and building processes and notes are included below.
+The program deliverables, technical requirements, and building processes and notes are included below.

 ## Deliverables:

-- The unique identifier has been pre-assigned based on the assumption, in this example it has been preset to id: 1.
+- The unique identifier has been pre-assigned based on the assumption, in this example, it has been preset to id: 1.

 - Each request refresh will generate a random question from the list which excludes answered questions.

 - A set of database values have been stored and defined in the database.
-These can also be within each modules Config file. e.g. TriviaConfig file showcases 4 different questions that have been created.
+These can also be within each module's Config file. e.g. TriviaConfig file showcases 4 different questions that have been created.

 - Basic tests are included to showcase some CRUD functionality.
-Due to time constraints not all relevant tests were conducted however the general process is showcased.
+Due to time constraints, not all relevant tests were conducted however the general process is showcased.

 ## Technical Requirements: